m-lamonaca/programming-notes/DotNet/C#/C# Collections.md

 }

 // indexer access
-dict[key];  // read value associted with key (throws KeyNotFoundException if key does not exist) dict[key] = value;  // modify value associted with key (throws KeyNotFoundException if key does not exist)
+dict[key];  // read value associated with key (throws KeyNotFoundException if key does not exist) dict[key] = value;  // modify value associated with key (throws KeyNotFoundException if key does not exist)

-dict.Count;  // numer of key-value pair stored in the dict dict.Keys;  // Dictionary<TKey,TValue>.KeyCollection containing the keys of the dict dict.Values;  // Dictionary<TKey,TValue>.ValueCollection containing the values of the dict
+dict.Count;  // number of key-value pair stored in the dict dict.Keys;  // Dictionary<TKey,TValue>.KeyCollection containing the keys of the dict dict.Values;  // Dictionary<TKey,TValue>.ValueCollection containing the values of the dict